syncfusion-content/fileformat-docs/File-Formats/installation-and-upgrade/Download.md

 ### Free Trial Page

 1. You can evaluate our 30-day free trial from [Free Trial](https://www.syncfusion.com/downloads) page.
-2. Once you fill the required form or made the login using the your Syncfusion registered account you can download the trial installer setup in the confirmation page.
+2. Once you fill the required form or made the login using the your Syncfusion registered account you can download the trial installer in the confirmation page.
 3. You can download the latest version trial installer.
 4. You can unlock the installer using the unlock key, also you can unlock the installer using the Syncfusion registered login credential.
 5. You can download the trial installer using the [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page under your registered account at any time before the trial expire.
 (Refer the below screenshot).